rutgerluinge/Top-Trumps-LAMAS/README.md

 ### cfg.py
 Settings file with all global parameters

-### classes.py
+### cards.py
-Contains both the player class and the card class
+contains the card class and more methods for card generation

+### agent.py
+contains the Player/agent class and will contain different behavior for different type of agents.
 ### utils.py
 Helper functions not belonging to a class